DigitalEuan/UBP_Repo/core_studio_v4.0/README.md

 ## Updates

+### 23 March 2026 — v6.2 Integrated Imagination & Ontological Drift
+*   **Holographic Drift Lens:** Upgraded the `IntegratedEngine` to v3.2 (still named 'ubp_integrated_engine_v1.py' for import stability), enabling the system to automatically distinguish between PHENOMENAL (Matter) and NOUMENAL (Math/Laws) concepts.
+This is achieved by measuring the 12-bit "Shadow Gap" during the collapse from 256D to 24D.
+*   **Imagination Sandbox (ViT Eyes):** Integrated a Vision Transformer-inspired perception engine.
+The system now "imagines" complex queries as 3D mental scenes, using "Geometric Tension" (low NRCI) to deterministically assign attention to the most unstable or energetic regions of a conceptual manifold.
+*   Credit to 'AN IMAGE IS WORTH 16X16 WORDS: TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE' Alexey Dosovitskiy, Lucas Beyer, Alexander Kolesnikov, Dirk Weissenborn∗, Xiaohua Zhai, Thomas Unterthiner, Mostafa Dehghani, Matthias Minderer, Georg Heigold, Sylvain Gelly, Jakob Uszkoreit, Neil Houlsby for inspiration on this module.
+*   **Aqueous Refraction Discovery:** Identified that Water (H2O) acts as a refractive lens in the 256D bulk, providing quantized stability shifts (±0.0817 NRCI).
+This mathematically models how the aqueous medium selectively stabilizes storage molecules (Glucose) while maintaining the kinetic potential of energy carriers (ATP).

 ### 22–23 March 2026 — v6.1 Macro-State Expansion (The 256D Barnes-Wall Bulk)
 *   **The 256D Macro-Lattice:** Implemented `ubp_barnes_wall.py`, extending the UBP framework from the 24-bit micro-state into the 256-dimensional Barnes-Wall lattice ($BW_{256}$).
 This provides a high-fidelity environment for modeling macroscopic structures, multi-particle entanglement, and biological energy storage.
 *   **SHA-256 Isomorphism:** Discovered that the 256-bit cryptographic fingerprint of a KB entry acts as its literal geometric coordinate in the $BW_{256}$ bulk, executing with near-zero geometric friction (~0.7ms) due to perfect byte-alignment.